 Many days later, I am still left thinking about my conversation with Mei Yang.
 This is the first time that I directly encountered the aftereffects of censorship in China, and it comes to me as an urgent issue.
 As George Orwell said, “”Those who control the present, control the past and those who control the past control the future.”
 This statement could not be more relevant in today’s China, and it is something that those who have privilege in access to knowledge should actively think about.
 Nevertheless, I still feel jarred.

-Sam Jeong ’14 is currently living in Shanghai where he is studying Chinese and interning at a startup that deals with anti-counterfeiting IT technology.
+Sam Jeong ’14 wrote this while living in Shanghai where he was studying Chinese and interning at a startup that deals with anti-counterfeiting IT technology.